NuGet/Home/accepted/2024/support-nuget-authentication-plugins-dotnet-tools.md

 **Advantages:**

 - This approach explicitly configures the intent to use the .NET Tool as a plugin for authentication in the NuGet.Config file itself.
-- Customers can install the plugins as global .NET Tools, eliminating the need to specify a custom location based on the platform.
+- Customers can install the plugins as global .NET Tools.

 **Disadvantages:**